TheEvilSkeleton/endless-sdk-flatpak/README.md

 ### Building the run times

-In order to build the run times, you will need `flatpak-builder` and the following run times:
+In order to build the run times, you will need `flatpak-builder` (`org.flatpak.Builder` on Flathub) and the following run times:

  * org.freedesktop.Sdk
  * org.freedesktop.Platform